Neurodivergence and Relationships

 • Lead people to use the label as an excuse for their behaviour

 When it comes to relationships, if someone’s brain works in a way that is very different to most people in a few key areas, it is likely to create challenges for the partner.
-For example, someone who’s brain works in a way that is consistent with what we call ADHD (this often involves a busy mind and a tendency towards impulsivity, boredom, and addiction).
-This unique way of the brain working is going to create difficulties for the partner.
-Connection requires consistency, safety, and presence but it can be hard for a partner with ADHD to provide this due to how their brain works.
-Or take the example of Autism (previously separated into two categories - Asperger’s and Autism).
-With Autism, the brain processes stimuli and emotions differently to most people.
-Our emotions are a compass we use to guide us in social situations (such as knowing that if we say x, it will make the other person feel bad).
-But if that emotional information is not available to a person in the moment, they will often create inappropriate contact with others or not pick up on their partner’s emotions.
-Other types of neurodivergence can be those who struggle with higher levels of anxiety, depression, or bipolar.
+Let’s take the example of someone who’s brain works in a way that is consistent with what we call ADHD (this often involves a busy mind and a tendency towards impulsivity, boredom, and addiction).
+This unique way of the brain working is going to create difficulties for the partner because connection requires consistency, safety, and presence but it can be hard for a partner with ADHD to provide this due to how their brain works.
+A person with ADHD will react quickly to things and that can then trigger a reaction in the partner, setting off a cycle of conflict.
+The partner of the person with ADHD may fight to get their attention or may suffer when an addiction emerges that has been hidden.

 Having a different type of brain can still lead to a long-lasting and fulfilling relationship but sometimes it can mean that some management and understanding is required.
 The couple need to be able to discuss how the unique brain operates, how it impacts the partner, and to come up with a way of managing that impact.
 There may be things that the individual will also need to do to manage their own unique brain.